-New report on camera
+New report on iPhone 13 camera

 In his latest research note to investors, TF International Securities analyst Ming-Chi Kuo said that the iPhone 13 would see a major improvement in the camera department.
-The ultra-wide angle camera on the iPhone 13 Pro and 13 Pro Max would be upgraded to f/1.8 aperture and six-element lens with autofocus.
+The ultra-wide-angle camera on the iPhone 13 Pro and 13 Pro Max would be upgraded to f/1.8 aperture and six-element lens with autofocus.

-By comparison, the iPhone 12 Pro’s ultra-wide angle camera has a fixed focus, five-element lens, and an f/2.4 aperture.
+By comparison, the iPhone 12 Pro’s ultra-wide-angle camera has a fixed focus, five-element lens, and an f/2.4 aperture.

-Meanwhile, a new report from DigiTimes suggests that the iPhone 13 cameras could use the liquid crystal polymer (LCP) circuit boards.
+Meanwhile, a report from DigiTimes suggests that the iPhone 13 cameras could use the liquid crystal polymer (LCP) circuit boards.
 It would allow high-resolution images to be transmitted at higher speeds than ever before.
 It will prove particularly useful in live streaming video over 5G or in augmented reality applications.

 Apple fans will be eager to know if the iPhone 13 camera will be as good as DSLR.
 The tech giant is rapidly closing the gap between smartphones and DSLRs.
 There are also tons of photo editing apps that have made the iPhone a popular device even among professional photographers.